Aliyasiddiqa/Face-Recognition-Attendance-System/README.md

 This project is a step towards building smarter, automated systems for real-world applications like classrooms and workplaces.

-I’m currently looking for opportunities in Software Development / AI-based roles where I can apply and grow my skills.

-Would love your feedback and suggestions! 😊

 #Python #OpenCV #MachineLearning #AI #FaceRecognition #SoftwareDevelopment #Fresher #Projects #Learning #Innovation

-# Face Recognition Attendance System — A2 (GUI + MySQL)

 **What this is**
 A beginner-friendly attendance system with: